Union Theological Seminary: Campus

 UTS's campus is located in the Morningside Heights neighborhood of Manhattan, New York City, bordered by Claremont Avenue, Broadway, and West 120th and 122nd Streets.
 The brick and limestone English Gothic revival architecture, by architects Allen & Collens, completed in 1910, includes the tower, which adapts features of the crossing tower of Durham Cathedral.
 Adjacent to Teachers College, Barnard College, the Jewish Theological Seminary of America, and the Manhattan School of Music, Union has cross-registration and library access agreements with all of these schools.

 The building was added to the National Register of Historic Places on April 23, 1980, and parts were made a New York City designated landmark in 1965.
 Some sections of the campus are now on long-term lease to Columbia University.

 Library

 The Burke Library at Union Theological Seminary, one of the largest theological libraries in North America, contains over 700,000 items.
-Burke's holdings include extensive special collections, including Greek census records from 20 CE, a rare 12th-century manuscript of the Life of St. Boniface, and one of the first African-American hymnals, published in Philadelphia in 1818.
+Burke's holdings include extensive special collections, including Greek census records from 20 C.E., a rare 12th-century manuscript of the Life of St. Boniface, and one of the first African-American hymnals, published in Philadelphia in 1818.

 The Burke Library also maintains a number of world-renowned archival collections, including the Archives of Women in Theological Scholarship and the Missionary Research Library Archives.

 In 2004, the Burke Library became fully integrated into the Columbia University Libraries system, which holds over 14 million volumes.
 The library is named in honor of Walter Burke, a generous benefactor to the library who served as chairman of the Board of Directors of the Seminary from 1976 to 1982.